Ale Ads

 Carling

-Full color 10" x 13" for their Red Cap Ale shows the red cap, a bottle and a glass of Red Cap Ale and a menu.
+Full color 10" x 13" for their Red Cap Ale with a picture showing the red cap, a bottle and a glass of Red Cap Ale and a menu.
 The headline says "Table for two and Red Cap, too!".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+There is a caption calling it "a most unusual ale" and the headline says that "We tip our Red Cap to America's taverns" and mentions why they are so important to our way of life.

 February 16, 1959